Soresu/Others/Docs/HelloWorld.md

 ![alt text](https://raw.githubusercontent.com/Soresu/Others/master/Images/Docs/Hello_World/3.jpg "Step five")

 If you did everything fine, it should build the project successfully.
+You can check it in the **Output window**.

 ![alt text](https://raw.githubusercontent.com/Soresu/Others/master/Images/Docs/Hello_World/3_5.jpg "Step five2")

-Finally to run the project, go to the **Debug tab** then clock on **Start Debugging** or **Press F5**.
+Finally to run the project, go to the **Debug tab** then click on **Start Debugging** or **Press F5**.
-You can run the .exe file also, the path is in the **Output console**
+You can run the .exe file also, the path is in the **Output window**

 ![alt text](https://raw.githubusercontent.com/Soresu/Others/master/Images/Docs/Hello_World/3_6.jpg "Step Omega")

-And of course you can add this project to the League Sharp too.
+And of course you can add this project to the LeagueSharp too.
 But don't forget to enable the debug console in the options.

 ![alt text](https://raw.githubusercontent.com/Soresu/Others/master/Images/Docs/Hello_World/LS.jpg "Step LeaguesSharp")